MicrosoftDocs/powerbi-docs/powerbi-docs/sample-datasets.md

 This industry sample focuses on one of the typical supply chain challenges — supplier quality analysis.
 Two primary metrics are at play in this analysis: total number of defects and the total downtime that these defects caused.
 This sample has two main objectives: understand who the best and worst suppliers are, with respect to quality, and identify which plants do a better job finding and rejecting defects, to minimize downtime.

-### How to get the original samples
-As you read above, the samples are available in several formats: content packs, Excel workbooks, and .pbix files.
-We describe how to use each of these formats, starting with content packs.

-### Built-in sample content packs
+### Install built-in content packs

-The built-in samples are available as *content packs* in the Power BI service; you don't have to leave Power BI to find them.
+Let's start with the *content packs*.
+The built-in samples are available in the Power BI service; you don't have to leave Power BI to find them.
 A content pack is a bundle of one or more dashboards, datasets, and reports that someone creates and that can be used with the Power BI service.
 Each Power BI sample content pack contains a dataset, report, and dashboard.
 Content packs are still available, but are being deprecated.
 They aren't available for Power BI Desktop.

 1. Open the Power BI service (app.powerbi.com) and sign in.
 2. In the bottom-left corner, select **Get data**.